-- (1) The Audit and Practice Review Committee has the functions and duties assigned to it in the PGA and delegated to it by the Board in this section of the Bylaws with respect to applications for registration as a Registrant Firm. - (2) The Board authorizes the Audit and Practice Review Committee to exercise the Board's powers pursuant to the following sections of the PGA, other than the Board's bylaw-making authority: - (a) section 32(1)(b) [Officers and committees], in order to appoint officers for the purpose of carrying out the powers delegated to the Audit and Practice Review Committee pursuant to subsection (3)(b); - (b) section 66(2)(a)(ii) [Investigations] with respect to applications for registration as a Registrant Firm. - (3) The Board authorizes the Audit and Practice Review Committee to act pursuant to the following sections of the PGA:
+- (1) The Audit and Practice Review Committee has the functions and duties assigned to it in the PGA and delegated to it by the Board in this section of the Bylaws with respect to applications for registration as a Registrant Firm. - (2) The Board authorizes the Audit and Practice Review Committee to exercise the Board's powers pursuant to the following sections of the PGA, other than the Board's bylawmaking authority: - (a) section 32(1)(b) [Officers and committees], in order to appoint officers for the purpose of carrying out the powers delegated to the Audit and Practice Review Committee pursuant to subsection (3)(b). - (b) [Repealed 2023-05-01] - (3) The Board authorizes the Audit and Practice Review Committee to act pursuant to the following sections of the PGA: